 Waterfront land includes the bed and bank of any river, lake or estuary and all land within 40 m of the highest bank of the river, lake or estuary (NRAR 2018).
 A riparian corridor forms a transition zone between the land, and the river of watercourse or aquatic environment.
 The riparian corridor consists of the channel (bed and banks) and the vegetated riparian zone (VRZ) adjoining the channel.

 An assessment in accordance with the Guidelines for controlled activities waterfront land: Riparian corridors (NRAR 2018) is provided in the subsequent sections.
-The Project site is not located within waterfront land or within a riparian corridor of any mapped watercourse.
-Therefore, a Controlled Activity Approval (CAA) is not required.

 7.2.2.1 Unnamed Mapped Watercourse